fnv234/61040-backend/design/concepts/ExperienceLog/ExperienceLog_spec.md

         **requires** rating is in the inclusive range [1,5] **effects** adds new Log with new logId, given params, timestamp = now() to the set of Logs

-    update_log(logId: LogId, rating?: Integer, sweetness?: Integer, strength?: Integer, notes?: String, photo?: String) **requires** logId in {log.logId | log in the set of Logs} and if rating given then rating is in the inclusive range [1,5]
-        **effects** update log where log.logId = logId with non-null parameters

     delete_log(logId: LogId)
         **requires** logId in {log.logId | log in Logs}
         **effects** Logs' = Logs - {log | log.logId = logId}